Email Risk Scoring: How to Automatically Block Bad Signups

 - Domain type — Free providers (Gmail, Yahoo) carry moderate risk.
 Corporate domains carry lower risk.
 Disposable providers carry very high risk.

-- Disposable email detection — If the domain is a known disposable provider, the risk score spikes.
+- Disposable email detection — If the domain is a known disposable provider, the quality score drops sharply.

 - Role-based prefix — Addresses like

-info@andadmin@are flagged because they rarely represent individual users. - MX record health — Missing, misconfigured, or suspicious MX records increase the score.
+info@andadmin@are flagged because they rarely represent individual users. - MX record health — Missing, misconfigured, or suspicious MX records lower the score.

 - SMTP verification result — Mailbox does not exist, or the server is a catch-all?
 That is a signal.